knaveightt/dwm/README.md

 ## Other Modifications
 - *viewoccupied* function to allow numeric keys to match numbering of 'occupied tags' only, when selecting a tag to view

+## Technical Fixes
+- *awesomebar* required a fix that prevented a crash in dwm when clicking in an area where a client window was expected to be there in the bar.
+The fix I implemented was from [this reddit post](https://reddit.com/r/suckless/ibwzhh/with_dwmawesomebar_patch_crash/)